Plumsail/documents-docs/source/flow/how-tos/documents/create-pdf-from-html-template.rst

-.. title:: How to create HTML documents from a template and convert to PDF using Power Automate (Microsoft Flow) and Azure Logic Apps
+.. title:: How to create HTML documents from template and convert to PDF using Power Automate (Microsoft Flow) and Azure Logic Apps

 .. meta::
    :description: Populate HTML templates and convert to PDF automatically using Automate (Microsoft Flow), Azure Logic Apps, and PowerApps